GuilhermoSilveira1/Supermarket-Full-Stack/README.md

 Another goal is to develop an early stage of an API, to make the frontend, that will get the data from the user, send data to the Java backend, that will eventually save the data on the database.

 Also, the ideia is to swap the data keeping method.
 Instead of using the serializable class, and creating a "data.dat", that is loaded when the system starts running, the goal is to create a PostgreSQL database, and make the Java backend talk to the database.

+Something that I would like to try is to use some cloud service to host the DB, to learn about cloud development, among other concepts.